patricklague/ConfBuster/README.md

 $ cmake ../ -DCMAKE_INSTALL_PREFIX=/path/to/where/you/want
 $ make -j4
 $ make install
-(This is essential for OpenBabel to work properly)
+(This is essential for OpenBabel to work)
 ```
 **OPTIONAL (VISUALIZATION)**
 - R package ComplexHeatmap (≥ 3.5) (from bioconductor.org)